ivanov/popular-front/README.md

 - [ ] compose an outgoing queue of messages (order, timing optionally specified)
 - [ ] in-reply-to message highlighting / threading
 - [ ] up and down should only go through visible messages
+- [ ] v for visual mode to multi-select messages
+- [ ] click should not deselect by itself
+- [ ] make sequence diagram with each actor being one of the channels
+- [ ] bookend messages
+- [ ] unread message indicator

 ### upstream cleanup
 - [ ] why do we have the same thing in msg_type in the header and in the raw thing...